ARM-software/ebbr/source/chapter4-firmware-media.rst

 ==============================

-The shared storage device must use the GUID Partition Table (GPT) disk layout as defined in [UEFI]_ § 5.3, unless the platform boot sequence is fundamentally incompatible with the GPT disk layout.
+The shared storage device must use the GUID Partition Table (GPT) disk layout as defined in :UEFI:`5.3`, unless the platform boot sequence is fundamentally incompatible with the GPT disk layout.
 In which case, a legacy Master Boot Record (MBR) must be used.
 [#MBRReqExample]_